yalla11122/Awesome_Non-deepfakeFace/README.md

 5.....Makeup or Obstruction 💄😷: Using makeup or face coverings to obscure certain facial features.

 6.............Infrared Attacks 🌡️: Using infrared images to bypass the facial recognition system by targeting the different light spectrum.
+      7.System Vulnerabilities (CVEs, OSVDBs)
+Face recognition systems often run on complex operating systems.
+If these systems are not regularly patched, attackers can exploit known vulnerabilities 🕳️ — listed in CVEs (Common Vulnerabilities and Exposures) and OSVDBs (Open Sourced Vulnerability Database).
+For example, an outdated library or insecure root permission configuration can lead to unauthorized access or privilege escalation
+  Face recognition often runs on embedded or general-purpose OSes (like Linux or Windows) 🖥️.
+Attackers may exploit known vulnerabilities
+     Install rootkits 🧬 for persistent backdoors

+Tamper with the face recognition module ⚙️

+Hijack camera feeds or facial databases 🎥📁

+These attacks exploit system-level flaws, often not directly related to the recognition algorithm itself.